Martin E. Hellman

 Professor Emeritus of Electrical Engineering

-Martin E. Hellman was born in New York, NY in October 1945.
-He received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.
+Born in New York, NY in October 1945, he received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.

 Hellman has been involved with a number of high-tech startups, serving variously as a founder, advisor, and investor.
-In his spare time, he enjoys people, soaring, speed skating, and hiking, although the last three have become much less frequent pastimes in recent years.
+In his spare time, he enjoys people, soaring, speed skating and hiking.

 Students interested in meeting with him can reach him by email: martydevoe followed by the AT symbol, then gmail DOTCOM.